TomTonic/AutoOffsiteBackup/README.md

 ## Use Cases
 * As a user, I want to simply backup my Mac to my local NAS with Time Machine, not more.
 * As a user, I want an offsite backup of my Time Machine backup for desaster recovery (fire, water, theft, etc.).
+* As a user, I want to use a second NAS at my dad's place as second tier backup location OR I want to use a virtual server in a data center as second tier backup location.
 * As a user, I want a simple recovery of my data from the offsite backup in case I need it (because I probably care for other things in that situation as well...).
 * As a user, I want to regularely backup all my photos and family videos (>1 TB, >150.000 files) to the remote location.
 * As a user, I don't want my notebook to handle all this remote-backup stuff.
-I want my NAS to do all the work in the backgrund.
+I want my NAS to do all the work in the background.
 * As an administrator, I want the backup to run automatically.
 * As an administrator, I want automatic security updates for all involved systems.
 * As relative, I want easy access to the backuped data in case of a fatal desaster.

 ## Top Level Requirements (in the order of their priority)
-1 Automatic
+* Automatic
-2 Safe and Robust
+* Safe and Robust
-3 Performant and ressource aware
+* Performant and ressource aware
-4 Platform independent
+* Platform independent

 ## Derived Requirements
 * Interrupted transmissions shall not render the second tier backup inconsistent (Reading the system state shall be atomic)